wgroeneveld/brainbaking/content/post/2020/10/building-an-athlon-win98-retro-pc.md

 It is important to take a moment to look at various motherboard features, such as the interfacing support.
 I found another old board with one ISA-slot, but it only supports socket-A CPUs up to `1.0GHz`.
 Do I really need an ISA-based Sound Blaster in this PC?
 The 486 will more than suffice for OPL3/WaveTable music.
 In the end, I chose a board that supports both DDR and SD (but not both), and went with the latter.
 This is what I managed to scrape together:

 - AMD [Athlon XP Thoroughbred](https://nl.wikipedia.org/wiki/Athlon_XP) 2200+ underclocked at `1.35GHz`
-- Gigabyte K7 motherboard (2xUSB1.1, whoop-whoop!)
+- Gigabyte/ECS [K7S5A](https://soggi.org/motherboards/ecs-elitegroup/K7S5A.htm) motherboard (2xUSB1.1 and another USB1.1 header, wow!)
 - 2x`256MB` PC133 Geil SD-RAM
 - Seagate Barracuda 7200rpm `80GB` IDE
 - [nVidia Riva TNT2 M64](https://www.techpowerup.com/gpu-specs/riva-tnt2-m64.c1304) OEM AGP graphics card
 - Creative [Sound Blaster PCI Vibra 128](https://en.wikipedia.org/wiki/Sound_Blaster#Fifth_generation_Sound_Blasters,_PCI_cards,_multi-channel_and_F/X) (fifth gen.) - included with case
 - A generic Realtek Ethernet RJ-45/Coax jack PIC network card
-- [AOpen HQ45 ATX mid tower](https://www.cnet.com/products/aopen-hq45-mid-tower-atx-series/) with a newer `240W` PSU - `€50`
+- [AOpen HQ45 ATX mid tower](https://www.cnet.com/products/aopen-hq45-mid-tower-atx-series/) with a newer `250W` PSU - `€50`

 Although some of the cards aren't exactly something to write home about (A GeForce 3 Ti200 I once owned would also be authentic), they will do just fine until I come across something better.
 Ebay is sometimes too depressing: instant gratification at the cost of steep shipping prices.